Giving notice to end a tenancy

 If you have a termination notice under Section 21 with no rent arrears, you can use the accelerated procedure.
 This allows you to avoid the requirement for a court hearing.
 However, a court fee will still be charged.
 If you want to make a claim for possession of the property, you should use the N5B form (accelerated procedure).

-Not sure how much notice to give tenant?
+Not sure how much notice to give a tenant?
 Get the right professional help

 Able Investigations can help you with your tenant issues with efficiency and professionalism.